LucieSmetanova/JOAS_Journal_Paper_2024/Small example/read_me.txt

 - 08_check_PM_flights - gives plot of flights in the PM_dataset for visual correctness check
 - 09_check_nonPM_flights - gives plot of flights not identified as PM
 - 10_PM_util_calc - takes the PM subsets as inputs and outputs files with information at which point each of the flights left the PM arc
-- 11_PM_util_percent - calculates the PM utilization in percents using output files from script 09
+- 11_PM_util_percent - calculates the PM utilization in percent using output files from script 09
 		     - the output is text log directly in Python IDE console